Find Twins in the Digital Twin Registry

 Aspect template

-id, name, modelReference, httpEndpointTemplates, mqttEndpointTemplates, groups (are digital twin groups - shortcut for templateGroupMemberships.digitalTwinGroup)
+id, name, modelReference, httpEndpointTemplates, mqttEndpointTemplates, groups (are Digital Twin Groups - shortcut for templateGroupMemberships.digitalTwinGroup)

 Model reference template